 Since we started flyering in Denver, we’ve met people who have been evicted illegally, had their security deposits stolen by landlords, and their wages stolen by bosses.
 As a network, we are starting to address some of our neighbors’ struggles by organizing with a commitment to solidarity and mutual aid.

-We meet every other Thursday at 7:30 pm at Hooked on Colfax Coffeehouse, 3213 E. Colfax Ave, Denver.
+We meet every 1st and 3rd Wednesday at Hooked on Colfax Coffeehouse — 3213 E. Colfax Ave, Denver.
 Check the schedule to the right.